Iqrahaq/Quitzzal/README.md

 ## Current Status

-**This project is now closed and bookworm bot is no longer supported.**
+**This project is now closed and quizquetzel bot is no longer supported.**

 ## Authors & Contributors